cloudmesh-community/sp19-222-89/project-report/report.md

 REST is an abstraction of the basic HTTP methods (like GET, POST, etc) which is used to build APIs that behave in predictable ways.
-The basic behaviors of REST services are called CRUD: Create, Read, Update, and Delete [@REST].
+The basic behaviors of REST services are called CRUD: Create, Read, Update, and Delete [@89-REST].
 These map to the HTTP methods POST, GET, PUT, and DELETE, respectively.
 When a server is launched that implements REST conventions, the fields of the URL submitted to the website will contain endpoints and/or parameters which are used to specify the